Roofing SEO Case Study: 4,342% Traffic Increase

 At this phase, we also make sure that the site has a sitemap.
 Why do we need a sitemap?
 It’s simple.
-It helps websites to be seen easier by Google or search engines.
-It serves as a table of contents.
+It makes your website more visible on Google along with other search engines.
+A website’s sitemap serves as the table of contents.
+A sitemap is especially necessary if your site: